-Step Action Does the customer have a psychiatric condition that by itself, causes a need for caregiving from others or interferes with self-care?
-If YES, STOP.
+Step Action Does the customer have a psychiatric condition that by itself, causes a need for caregiving from others or interferes with self-care? • If YES, STOP.
 Include the psychiatric diagnosis as a Major Diagnosis.
 If NO, continue to step 2.

-- Does the customer have both psychiatric and non-psychiatric conditions and it is not possible to determine whether the need for caregiving is caused by the psychiatric condition? - If YES, STOP.
-Include the psychiatric diagnosis as a Major Diagnosis. - If No, continue to step 3. - Does the customer have a psychiatric condition that does NOT cause a need for caregiving from others or interfere with self-care? - If YES, STOP.
-Do NOT include the psychiatric diagnosis as a Major Diagnosis. - If NO, the customer meets some scoring criteria above, go back to step 1.
+2 Does the customer have both psychiatric and non-psychiatric conditions and it is not possible to determine whether the need for caregiving is caused by the psychiatric condition?
+If YES, STOP.
+Include the psychiatric diagnosis as a Major Diagnosis.
+If No, continue to step 3.
+3 Does the customer have a psychiatric condition that does NOT cause a need for caregiving from others or interfere with self-care?
+If YES, STOP.
+Do NOT include the psychiatric diagnosis as a Major Diagnosis.
+If NO, the customer meets some scoring criteria above, go back to step 1. • If NO, the customer meets some scoring criteria above, go back to step 1.